 All of the above firmographic variables help you to determine the ideal customer profile (ICP – similar to the client, except at the business level).
 However, they also assist you in account-based marketing (ABM).

 ABM is important to influence those responsible for buying decisions, and executive title firmographics make it easy to draw up lists of those particular entities and accounts.

 Irrespective of the ultimate aim, the trick to ABM is to reach the right accounts at the right time — and firmographic data is one of the easiest ways to do this.

 In its broadest context, ‘technographics’ is a short word for ‘technographic segmentation.’

-It is a means of evaluating statistical data, generated by a population or group, on the basis of their possession and use of technology.
-It is a consumer segmentation class, such as Demographics and Firmographics.
+It is a means of evaluating statistical data generated by a population or group based on their possession and use of technology.
+It is a consumer segmentation class, such as Demographics and Firmographic data.

 Technographic data is a way of recognizing the technology stack of an organization.

 - What kind of hardware and applications are they using?